traffloat/traffloat/README.md

 which can be propelled or dissolved into raw resources.

 ## Compilation
-Logic is implemented in the `common` crate, while code specific to rendering and user interface is located in the `client` crate.

 The following tools are used for compiling the client:

 - Ruby 2.7.0